Simsz/LU-fishingbot/README.md

-# LU-fishingbot
-Fishing bot for Local Universe
+# 🎣 LU-FishingBot: A Fishing Bot for Local Universe

+LU-FishingBot is a Chrome extension designed to automate fishing in the Local Universe game.
+It leverages audio cues to perform actions, making your fishing experience smooth and hands-free.

+---

+## 🌟 Features

-- Uses simple cross correlation comparison of audio to detect when "FishOn" Audio Cue is being played
+- **Audio Cue Detection**: Uses simple cross-correlation comparison of audio to detect when the "FishOn" audio cue is being played.
-- Automatically catches fish and then casts line again
+- **Auto-Catch and Cast**: Automatically catches fish and casts the line again.

+---

+## 🚀 Getting Started

-How to use:
+### How to Use

-- Start fishing on any planet
+1. Start fishing on any planet in Local Universe.
-- Click LU-FishingBot extension, click "Start"
+2. Click on the LU-FishingBot extension in your browser.
+3. Click the "Start" button to begin automated fishing.

-How to stop:
+### How to Stop

+- Click the "Stop" button from inside the extension's popup window.
-- Just click stop from inside the extension page, alternatively, closing the tab will also stop the capture and the bot
+- Alternatively, closing the tab will also stop the capture and deactivate the bot.

-Info:
+---

+## ℹ️ Additional Information

-- Bot doesn't like when other sounds are playing, disable the ambient music if present
+- **Sound Interference**: The bot may not perform well if other sounds are playing.
+It is recommended to disable ambient music if present.

-Bugs:
+---

+## 🐞 Reporting Bugs

-- Open an issue report
+If you encounter any issues, please open an issue report in the repository.

 ### Future Features
 - [x] Better UI